Rick-Houser/jeh/_posts/2025-03-29-loadtesting.md

 - **Testing**: Push limits to learn.

 ## Up Next
-Part 7 will explore Kubernetes and chaos engineering by simulating failures like DB outages and network delays to test recovery and refine alerts, staying true to SRE’s heart.
+In part 7 we will explore Kubernetes and chaos engineering by simulating failures like DB outages and network delays to test recovery and refine alerts, staying true to SRE’s heart.